kide-vm/kide/README.md

 ### Risc

 The risc cpu architecture approach was a simplification of the cpu instruction set to a minimum.
-Arm, our main target is a risc architecture, and the next level down.
+Arm, our main target, is a risc architecture, and much like Vool uncrinkles Ruby, the Risc layer simplifies ARM.

 The Risc layer here abstracts the Arm in a minimal and independent way.
 It does not model any real RISC cpu instruction set, but rather implements what is needed for rubyx.